vladyslavmarkovaccenture/openbsw/doc/codingGuidelines/conventions/statements.rst

 | Avoid critical sections if possible by design.
 Sometimes this is not feasible, e.g. when accessing
   shared HW resources.
-| In these cases use a lock meachnism with the RAII pattern:
+| In these cases use a lock mechanism with the RAII pattern:

 .. code-block:: cpp